maliksaabb/100-days-of-code/r1-log.md

 ### R1D2
 On day 2 of #100DaysOfCode spent on Html, Css and especially JS to complete an assignment with rough Json data!
 A rough start & still getting lost but still alot more to do!
 Will be focusing more on Javascript using @freeCodeCamp!

+### R1D2
+On day 3rd of #100DaysOfCode I spent most of the time on starting Javascript from scratch to have a better concept and understanding for the further tasks!
+Way to gooo!